huskeypm/cellmigration/run/README.md

 # General structions for running jobs on faust

-WARNING: use SEEKERNew conda, not openmm-env w pytraj
+WARNING: use SEEKRNew conda, not openmm-env w pytraj

 ## Workflow
 - Determine your code/data locations on the remote host (faust)